Campbell River Visitor Information

 Tourist Alert

 The news media and many tourist facilities co-operate with the RCMP to communicate urgent messages to visitors.
-If you see or hear your name, please phone the number associated or call the local visitor information center at
+If you see or hear your name, please phone the number associated or call the local visitor information centre at

 Hospital and Medical Services